-18.2.2" Access to Structures or Areas.
+18.2.2\ Access to Structures or Areas.

 - 18.2.2.1 Access Box(es).
 The AHJ shall have the authority to require an access box(es) to be installed in an accessible location where access to or within a structure or area is difficult because of security. - 18.2.2.2 Access to Gated Subdivisions or Developments.
 The AHJ shall have the authority to require fire department access be provided to gated subdivisions or developments through the use of an approved device or system. - 18.2.2.3 Access Maintenance.
-The owner or occupant of a structure or area, with required fire department access as specified in 18.2.2.1 or 18.2.2.2, shall notify the AHI when the access is modified in a manner that could prevent fire department access. - 18.2.3 Fire Department Access Roads. ( may be referred as FDAR)
+The owner or occupant of a structure or area, with required fire department access as specified in 18.2.2.1 or 18.2.2.2, shall notify the AHJ when the access is modified in a manner that could prevent fire department access. - 18.2.3 Fire Department Access Roads. (\may be referred as FDAR)

-18.2,3.1 Required Access.
+18.2.3.1 Required Access.

-- 18.2.3.1.1 Approved fire department access roads shall be provided for every facility, building, or portion of a building hereafter constructed or relocated. - 18.2.3.1.2 Fire Department access roads shall consist of roadways, fire lanes, parking lots lanes, or a combination thereof. - 18.2.3.1.3 When not more than two one- and two-family dwellings or private garages, carports, sheds, agricultural buildings, and detached buildings or structures 400ft2 (37 m2) or less are present, the requirements of 18.2.3.1 through 18.2.3.2.1 shall be permitted to be modified by the AHJ.
+18.2.3.1.1 Approved fire department access roads shall be provided for every facility, building, or portion of a building hereafter constructed or relocated.

+- 18.2.3.1.2 Fire Department access roads shall consist of roadways, fire lanes, parking lots lanes, or a combination thereof. - 18.2.3.1.3\ When not more than two one- and two-family dwellings or private garages, carports, sheds, agricultural buildings, and detached buildings or structures 400ft (37 m) or less are present, the requirements of 18.2.3.1 through 18.2.3.2.1 shall be permitted to be modified by the AHJ. - 18.2.3.1.4 When fire department access roads cannot be installed due to location on property, topography, waterways, nonnegotiable grades, or other similar conditions, the AHJ shall be authorized to require additional fire protection features.